Seattle Derby Brats’ 2018 New Skater Camp Registration Open

 Skaters with a complete application and paid fees are accepted to New Skater Camp on a first come, first served basis.
 We recommend everyone complete the online registration as soon as possible, as there are limited slots and a high level of interest in junior roller derby and New Skater Camp.

-Tootsy Rollers Camp Session
+Tootsy Rollers Camp Session - FULL*

 Girls 8 - 11 years old.
 Skaters must turn 8 by August 31st.